cabarius/ToyBox/ToyBox/README.txt

     - Open the Unity Mod Manager﻿ by pressing CTRL + F10.
     - Adjust the settings in the mod's menu
 Acknowledgments:
-    Owlcat Games - for making fun and amazing games Paizo - for carrying the D20 3.5 torch
+    ArcaneTrixter for many awesome improvements and bug fixes fire & m0nster for lots of awesome code from bag of tricks Truinto, Delth, Aphelion, fire for great contributions to the ToyBox project Owlcat Games - for making fun and amazing games Paizo - for carrying the D20 3.5 torch
     Pathfinder Wrath of The Righteous Discord channel members